jsunn-y/ALDE/README.md

 conda env create -f alde.yml
 conda activate ALDE
 ```
 The encodings and fitness data used in our study can be downloaded from [here](https://zenodo.org/records/12196802), and should be unzipped to replace the empty `data` folder.
 If you are using your own training data, you can skip this download.
+Install time should be on the order of seconds to minutes.

 ## Production Runs
 Production runs should be used for a wet-lab ALDE campaign.
 It can also be used to reproduce the results from the protoglobin (ParPgb) wet-lab ALDE campaign demonstrated in our study.